The Feature Lifecycle

 Gradle is under constant development and improvement.
-New versions are delivered on a regular and frequent basis (approximately every 6 weeks).
+New versions are delivered on a regular and frequent basis (approximately every 6 weeks) as described in the section on end-of-life support.
 Continuous improvement combined with frequent delivery allows new features to be made available to users early and for invaluable real world feedback to be incorporated into the development process.
 Getting new functionality into the hands of users regularly is a core value of the Gradle platform.
 At the same time, API and feature stability is taken very seriously and is also considered a core value of the Gradle platform.
 This is something that is engineered into the development process by design choices and automated testing, and is formalised by the section on backwards compatibility.

 The Gradle feature lifecycle has been designed to meet these goals.
 It also serves to clearly communicate to users of Gradle what the state of a feature is.
 The term feature typically means an API or DSL method or property in this context, but it is not restricted to this definition.
 Command line arguments and modes of execution (e.g. the Build Daemon) are two examples of other kinds of features.

 Features can be in one of 4 states:

 Internal features are not designed for public use and are only intended to be used by Gradle itself.
 They can change in any way at any point in time without any notice.
 Therefore, we recommend avoiding the use of such features.
 Internal features are not documented.
 If it appears in this User Manual, the DSL Reference or the API Reference documentation then the feature is not internal.

 Internal features may evolve into public features.